 Elaboration

-2. In a frying pan, add a drizzle of olive oil and fry the finely chopped leek until soft.
+- In a frying pan, add a splash of olive oil and fry the finely chopped leek until soft.

-4. We grease our Le Creuset ceramic mold and extend the shortcrust pastry.
-Prick the base with a fork and put ceramic balls as a weight so that it does not swell (failing that you can use dried legumes).
+- Grease your Le Creuset ceramic mould and spread out the shortcrust pastry.
+Prick the base with a fork and place ceramic balls on top to prevent it from swelling (if you don't have one, you can use dried legumes).

-5. We bake for 20-25 minutes.
-Remove, paint with beaten egg and bake for 5 more minutes.
-We booked.
+- Bake for 20-25 minutes.
+Remove, brush with beaten egg and bake for 5 more minutes.
+Set aside.

-6. In a bowl , beat the eggs and cream.
+- In a bowl, beat the eggs and cream.
 Add the goat cheese cut into small pieces, the salmon sautéed with the leek, salt, pepper, nutmeg and finely chopped fresh dill.
-We remove everything to mix and pour over our mold.
+Stir everything to mix and pour into the mould.

-7. We bake for 25 minutes or until we see that our quiche is golden.
-We click to check that it is ready.
+- Bake for 25 minutes or until your quiche is golden brown.
+Prick the dough to check that it is ready.

-8. Let cool on a cooling rack and serve.
+- Let it cool on a cooling rack and serve.

 Comments